Share this Post

 Who Offers the Safest Email Solution? 🔐

-- PGP (for more, see FAQs later on in this guide)- Some protected email companies use PGP, but many others do not utilize PGP because of its susceptibilities and also weak points.
+- PGP - Some protected email companies use PGP, but many others do not utilize PGP because of its weak points

 - Imports - Can you migrate in your existing emails and contacts?

-- Apps - Due to file encryption, several protected email solutions do not support third-party email customers, however some likewise provide priority applications.
+- Apps - Due to file encryption, several protected email solutions do not support third-party email customers

-- Capabilities - Some functions you might intend to take into account are contacts, schedules, storage space, how advanced the inbox search is, teamwork options, and DAV support.
+- Capabilities - Some functions you might intend to take into account are contacts, schedules, storage space, etc

 - Protections - Are you aware of the service provider's safety and security standards and regulations?

 - Personal privacy - How does the email solution safeguard privacy?
-What data are they accumulating, for the length of time, and why?
+What data are they accumulating?

 - Your risk appetite - How much personal privacy and also protection do you require plus which solution best fits those requirements?